 Your safety is our prime concern.
 However, the Government and other parties require that financial issues are addressed and patients are to receive an estimate of expense for anaesthetic services provided.

-Coast Anaesthesia strive to supply their patient’s with informed financial consent whenever possible, and you may receive either an email or a text with a secured link for you to access the relevant information pertaining to you or your child’s procedure.
+Doctors will supply their patient’s with informed financial consent whenever possible, and you may receive either an email or a text with a secured link for you to access the relevant information pertaining to you or your child’s procedure.

 You should be aware that there is a separate fee from your anaesthetist; wherein Medicare and your health fund may not cover the entire cost.
 This difference between what is covered and the actual fee for the anaesthetic services is referred to as a “gap”.
 This gap occurs due to the prolonged price indexation freeze of the Medicare Benefits Schedule for anaesthetic fees.